 An experimental form of photography.
-The subject in an abstract photo may not be immediately recognizable!
-The viewer might be left wondering what they’re looking at!
+The subject in an abstract photo may not be immediately clear or recognizable.
+The viewer might be left wondering what they’re looking at.
+An abstract photographer can suggest a subject or focal point through composition.
+A truly exmerimental and artistic form of photography!

 It’s OK To Break the Rules